brenton-leighton/ros_docker/README.md

   - `TERM`
   - `COLORTERM`

-Environment variables can be set statically in the [compose file](https://docs.docker.com/reference/compose-file/services/#environment) or in the env file.
+Environment variables can be set statically in the env files or in a project's [compose file](https://docs.docker.com/reference/compose-file/services/#environment).
-For example if your terminal isn't supported in the container, the `TERM` variable can be set in the env file:
+For example if your terminal isn't supported in the container, the `TERM` variable can be set in `term.env`:

 ```
 TERM=xterm-256color